September 28, 2025 | Bryan Berk

 However, most people start their day with a big breakfast...

-This already puts you in a bad place.
+This already puts you at a rough start for the day.

 On top of this you're already putting your body into digestion which will make you more unproductive due to blood flow moving from your brain to your digestive system...